 Another critical term is liability, which determines who is legally responsible for the injury.
 For example, if a driver runs a red light and hits you, their failure to follow traffic laws is the negligence.
 The costs of your medical bills and lost income are the damages.
 Because their negligence caused your damages, they have liability for the accident.
 Knowing these terms will help you have more productive conversations with your attorney.

-How to Choose the Right Injury Attorney in Columbia
+Finding the Right Personal Injury Attorney in Columbia

 After an injury, finding the right legal support can feel like another mountain to climb.
 But you don’t have to do it alone.
 Choosing the right attorney is one of the most important steps you can take to protect your rights and secure your future.
 Think of it as building your team—you want someone with the right skills, a proven game plan, and a communication style that works for you.
 By focusing on a few key areas, you can find a Columbia attorney who will be a true advocate for you.